travelaudience/data-engineering-challenge/README.md

 The longitude, latitude data in this sample was taken from a data-set provided by Maxmind inc.

-This work is licensed under the Creative CommonsAttribution-ShareAlike 4.0 International License.
+This work is licensed under the [Creative CommonsAttribution-ShareAlike 4.0 International License](http://creativecommons.org/licenses/by-sa/4.0/).
-To view a copy of this license, visit http://creativecommons.org/licenses/by-sa/4.0/.

-This database incorporates [GeoNames](http://www.geonames.org) geographical data, which is made available under the Creative Commons Attribution 3.0 License.
+This database incorporates [GeoNames](http://www.geonames.org) geographical data, which is made available under the [Creative Commons Attribution 3.0 License](http://www.creativecommons.org/licenses/by/3.0/us/).
-To view a copy of this license, visit http://www.creativecommons.org/licenses/by/3.0/us/.

 * `optd-airports-sample.csv.gz`

-Licensed under Creative Commons - for more information see: https://github.com/opentraveldata/optd/blob/trunk/LICENSE
+Licensed under Creative Commons - for more information check [here](https://github.com/opentraveldata/optd/blob/trunk/LICENSE).

 * All other data